 Description of Multiple Classes of Shares.
 The Trust is authorized to offer shares of the Funds in A Shares, Y Shares and Institutional Shares.
-The different classes provide for variations in distribution expenses and in the minimum initial investment requirements.
+The different classes provide for variations in distribution expenses, shareholder servicing fees and in the minimum initial investment requirements.
 Minimum investment requirements and investor eligibility are described in the Prospectus.
-For more information on distribution expenses, see "Payments to Financial Intermediaries" in this SAI.
+For more information on distribution expenses and shareholder servicing fees, see "Payments to Financial Intermediaries" in this SAI.
 The Trust reserves the right to create and issue additional classes of shares.